BC (video game)

 B.C. was an action-adventure video game in development by Intrepid Computer Entertainment, a satellite of Lionhead Studios, which was to be published by Microsoft Game Studios for the Xbox.
-It was cancelled in 2004 for unknown reasons but Peter Molyneux revealed in an interview with IGN that the cancellation could have been due to the fact that Fable was further along in development than B.C. was.
-B.C. was going to take place during a prehistoric time period on a single continent which contained five levels.
+It was cancelled in 2004 for unknown reasons.
 The player controls a tribe who has to evolve and migrate to become the best species in the game.
 Tribe members can be of different classes and each can level up different ways to evolve.
 The main enemies in the game are an ape-like creature called the "simians"; however, the world is also inhabited with many types of dinosaurs as well as other creatures, including the dodo.
-In 2015, game preservation group PtoPOnline revealed gameplay footage of B.C. from throughout the game's development.